simonnepinto/Swadastic/README.md

  <pre>

  a) Display the dishes:
-        * Populate the database with recipes and ingredients from APIs.
+        * Populate the screen with recipes and ingredients fetched from APIs.
         * Descriptive pictures to help users understand the final dish. <br />

  b) Step-by-step instructions: